 12. Prepare them for adulthood.

-One way to show love for our teens is to prepare them for life outside of our homes.
+Another way to show your teens you love them that ties into giving them responsibilities is preparing them for life outside of our homes.
 Teach them the skills they’ll need to manage their own homes, such as cooking, cleaning, doing laundry, and balancing a checkbook.
+And, expect them to put those skills into practice.

 13. Hug them.